freenas/freenas-docs/userguide/tn_cinder.rst

 Installation
 ------------

-The %brand% Cinder driver is packaged as a :file:`.zip` file for simple download and extraction.
+The Cinder driver is packaged as a :file:`.zip` file for simple download and extraction.
 To obtain the driver, please contact iXsystems Customer Support at :literal:`truenas-support@ixsystems.com`.